BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   being manufacturer-restricted, badass gang members in the Torgue DLC will just use the standard badass equip pool that all other badasses use.

+* Torgue DLC gang members can equip/use launchers now.

 ### Configuration

 There are three main categories which you can use to customize the gear